 Broaden Your Horizons

-Subject to assessment, advocates that hold current practising certificates as solicitors or barristers can also attend hearings in open court such as Fast Track trials, Appeals and Winding Up petitions.
+Advocates that hold a current practising certificate as solicitors or barristers may also be instructed to attend hearings in open court such as Fast Track trials, Appeals and Winding Up petitions.

 Counsel, Midlands Circuit

 I qualified as a criminal defence solicitor in June 2010 and soon obtained my higher rights in criminal proceedings.
 I later embraced the opportunity to accept instructions as a consultant and enjoyed great exposure to an array of criminal matters.

 Always seeking new challenges and having a particular passion for advocacy, I wished to broaden my 'legal' exposure and subsequently joined LPC Law in July 2013 in the hope of receiving civil instructions to add to my already grown base of criminal work.
 Instantly I was responsible for a variety of interlocutory applications and final hearings; enjoying attendance at numerous courts, being before countless Judges and building exceptional relationships with a variety of law firms.
 Furthermore, LPC Law have always arranged, when available, the receipt of post qualification instructions.